egodevrjm/alex-wilson-rpg-github/scenarios/SCENARIOS_Legacy.md

 ## 1. Scenario: The Inheritance Gambit - Rosie Walker's Ghost (Age 20)

 **Setup:** It's early September 2025, eight weeks after Alex's 20th birthday (July 12).
 His grandmother Rose died last week.
 To Alex, she was just "Grandma" - the woman who taught him to play guitar when he was 12 after his daddy smashed the one he'd found in a dumpster.
-She gave him her 1974 Gibson J-45 that day, though it always seemed to make her sad when he played.
+She gave him her 1959 Martin D-28 (Betty) that day, though it always seemed to make her sad when he played.
 She'd warned him: "Music is dangerous, boy.
 Play for yourself, keep it quiet, keep it hidden."

 **Continuity Check**: Fresh Alex unless importing: [___________]